julplee/synthesio-job-descriptions/job-descriptions/frontend-engineer.md

 * Enjoy manipulating billions of data (60+ millions a day, 3PB of datastores) in our SaaS web application allowing our customers to build their dashboards and data visualizations with real time metrics, all orchestrated by native and modern Javascript ecosystem
 * Manipulate a various Javascript ecosystem of more than one hundred of proprietary NPM packages fully industrialized with Docker and Vagrant and based on Node v8, ES6, Webpack and Yarn
 * Participate to our various Frontend Engineering projects as each year you'll have the chance to work in various teams: become a valued member of a cross functional team with other Frontend Engineers, Data Engineers, Data Scientists... or with the Frontend Engineering technical team
-* Work closely with product which features we can incorporate and define which we will buy, which we will build internally, and which we will partner with
+* Work closely with product team to choose which features we can incorporate and define which we will buy, which we will build internally, and which we will partner with

 ## Technical skills